 Well, the first time I was on camera was being a news anchor.

-I played one of the characters auditioning for the project within the story, I guess if that makes sense.
-So that was my first gig out in Chicago, but this is long before I moved to LA and pursued the dream, took it serious if you will.
+I played one of the characters auditioning for the project within the story.
+I guess if that makes sense.
+So that was my first gig out in Chicago, but this is long before I moved to LA and pursued the dream, took it seriously if you will.